HIPAA Privacy Notice

 Appointment Reminders, Follow-up Calls and Treatment Alternatives.
 We may use or disclose health information to remind you that you have an appointment or to check on you after you have received treatment.
 If you have an answering machine we may leave a message.
 If you elect, we may also send appointment reminders via text message or email.
 We also may send you a post card appointment reminder.
 We may contact you about possible treatment options or alternatives or other health related benefits or services that may be of interest to you.

 Fundraising Activities.
 As a nonprofit health system, support from generous patients and families builds Emory Healthcare and the Robert W. Woodruff Health Sciences Center and remains essential to continue life-saving health care, research, and education operations.
 We may use health information to contact you for fundraising opportunities.
 We are allowed to and may use demographic information to contact you, such as your name, address, phone number, or date of birth.
-We may also use the dates you received treatment or services, department of service, outcomes information, and treating physician information.
+We may also use the dates you received treatment or services, department of service, outcomes information, treating physician information and health insurance status.
 You have the right to opt out of fundraising communications.
 If you do not want Emory Healthcare or the Woodruff Health Sciences Center to contact you for fundraising efforts, you may opt out by calling 404-727-7111, emailing email@example.com, or by submitting the request in writing to the Development and Alumni Relations Office, Robert W. Woodruff Health Sciences Center, 1440 Clifton Road, Suite 116, Atlanta, Georgia 30322.
 Your decision whether or not to receive fundraising communications will not affect your ability to receive health care services at Emory Healthcare.